-Task Force 59 holds Change of Command ceremony
+Task Force 59 Holds Change of Command Ceremony

 |0

-This work, Task Force 59 holds Change of Command ceremony [Image 4 of 4], by PO2 Michael Polk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force 59 Holds Change of Command Ceremony, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.